Healthy Homes Assessment Te Mata Hills

 Draught Stopping Te Mata Hills

-If a draft can be felt through gaps that are too large or holes or holes, it requirements to be sealed.
+If a draught can be felt through gaps that are too large or holes that it requirements to be sealed.

 What are the most unreasonable gaps or holes?

-Check out the complete details to the Healthy Homes draught stopping requirements.
+See the full details for the Healthy Homes draught stopping requirements.

 draught stopping building inspections